-Legal advice privilege can apply where a client uses an agent to communicate with a lawyer.
-However, the definition of an "agent" in this context is narrow and great care should be exercised when a client chooses to communicate with their lawyer via a third party.
+It should also be noted that legal advice privilege can apply where a client uses an agent to communicate with a lawyer.
+However, the definition of an "agent" in this context is narrow and great care should be exercised when a client chooses to communicate with their lawyer via an agent.